 The Moorlands is just a short drive or walk away from the famous Pennine Bridleway, which you can view from up on high.
 The park is developed and designed to emulate the fabulous surroundings as closely as possible, blending in closely with the unspoilt greenery for miles around.
 Many people choose to move to The Moorlands for its precise location, as it is a great launchpad for trips up to Manchester, Leeds, York, Liverpool, and both the Peak and Lake Districts.

 This park is positioned with tranquillity in mind.
 Despite being a stone's throw away from Oldham town centre, residents are never affected by noise or light pollution.
-Homeowners can head back to their own corner of Lancashire paradise after each adventure.
+Homeowners can head back to their own corner of Greater Manchester paradise after each adventure.
 Residents also take full advantage of links to Saddleworth, with local pubs and quintessential English heritage available to explore.

 Residents appreciate that you can easily walk from The Moorlands to Saddleworth itself.
 This means everyday amenities and facilities are always within a few minutes' reach.
 Once again, the location of the park, and its proximity to many different sites of interest help to make it so popular with local people.